thomas-roos/aws-greengrass-lite/docs/design/ggconfigd.md

      non-existent keys or maintained for keys which become non-existent.
    - B. Have a temp table for pending subscriptions in addition to the active subscriptions

+### Storing empty maps

+Empty maps (or empty objects) are valid JSON, so we need to support them.
+This is represented in the database when a key has neither a value nor any children.
+In other words, if a key doesn't have a value, it is a map/object, and the number of children is how many fields are in that map/object, which can be zero.

+You can't write/merge a value onto an existing empty map/object or vice versa, just like you can't write/merge a value onto an existing map/object.

+Writing an empty map doesn't trigger any update subscription callbacks, because no values were written to notify on.